Coronavirus: EU chief says bloc was 'too late' on vaccine approvals | DW | 10.02.2021

 Ursula von der Leyen is under pressure as EU states lag behind the front-runners in the race to inoculate their populations against COVID-19.

-The Commission head had previously confessed that the EU underestimated possible complications and delays in vaccine production.
+The Commission chief had previously confessed that the EU underestimated possible complications and delays in vaccine production.

 In the plenary session on Wednesday, the Commission president said the bloc had been too late to authorize vaccines and that it had placed too much confidence in vaccine suppliers.